 Jan Mark Sloman is a highly-regarded violinist and dedicated teacher whose multi-faceted career speaks to his passion for the violin, its ability to communicate powerfully, and his desire to develop true artistry in the students he guides.
 He has enjoyed a distinguished career leading orchestral violin sections throughout the United States and around the world.
 He is based in Dallas, Texas, where he has long held the title of Principal Associate Concertmaster of the Dallas Symphony Orchestra and is presently Principal Associate Concertmaster Emeritus.
 He has also performed as guest concertmaster with the Pittsburgh Symphony, and internationally with orchestras in Florence, Italy; Lugano and Geneva, Switzerland; and Melbourne, Australia.

 In the past two decades, Mr. Sloman’s attention has increasingly turned to teaching.
 He has a large private studio, and for nine years taught both graduate and undergraduate students as an adjunct professor at Southern Methodist University.
 Embracing the digital world, he recently added teaching via Skype, and is now able to mentor students throughout the United States.
-Mr. Sloman was on the faculty of the Meadowmount School of Music from 2010-2017, and in March 2015, accepted an appointment to the violin faculty of the Cleveland Institute of Music.
-His summer studio at Meadowmount received generous financial support from the Dorothy Richard Starling Foundation.
-In the summer of 2018, Mr. Sloman will join the faculty of the Heifetz International Music Institute.
+In 2015 Mr. Sloman accepted an appointment to the violin faculty of the Cleveland Institute of Music (CIM), where he teaches gifted students at the college, graduate, and pre-college levels.
+His studio at CIM receives generous support from the Dorothy Richard Starling Foundation.

 Strongly committed to educational opportunities for young musicians, Mr. Sloman founded a nonprofit organization, The Institute for Strings, to provide students in the Dallas area the opportunity to immerse themselves in an intensive music program that included solo and chamber music performance opportunities, as well as concerts as part of a self-conducted string orchestra.
 This unique summer program allowed 40 elite string players each session the ability to work with experienced professional musicians to hone their technical and interactive music skills over the course of 19 seasons.